One Acre Fund

 Mulago assesses scalability based on five characteristics common to efforts that have taken lasting impact to scale.

 Real impact: One Acre tracks changes in farm productivity with a random selection of One Acre Fund farmers, and compares them to a control group.
-In 2011 they doubled the productivity per acre of ~76,000 farm families, an annual increase of $120 per acre.
-These are the poorest and often most remote farmers.
+Their model consistently triples the yield per acre, resulting in an annual increase in profit of $120+ per acre.

 Cost-effective: Using the Mulago metric of additional three-year income per donor dollar, One Acre will increase 3-year farmer incomes by $360 at a total donor cost of $150, or $2.40 of additional farm income per donor dollar.
 As they recover more field expenses this amount is projected to exceed $4 additional income per donor dollar.